-- 4. The speller must not previously have won a SNSB National Competition. - 5.
-The speller must attend a school that is currently enrolled with the SNSB.
+4. The speller must not previously have won a SNSB National Competition.

-- 6. The speller must not have repeated any grade for the purpose of extending their eligibility under these rules.
-If the speller has repeated any grade, the speller must notify the SNSB of the circumstances of grade repetition by March 31, 2023, and the SNSB will, in its sole discretion, determine the speller's eligibility status on or before April 30, 2023. - 7.
+- 5. The speller must attend a school that is enrolled with the SNSB for the 2023-2024 program year. - 6.
+The speller must not have repeated any grade for the purpose of extending their eligibility under these rules.
+If the speller has repeated any grade, the speller must notify the SNSB of the circumstances of grade repetition by March 31, 2024, and the SNSB will, in its sole discretion, determine the speller's eligibility status on or before April 30, 2024. - 7.
 The speller or the speller's parent, legal guardian or school official acting on the speller's behalf must not have declared to any entity an academic classification higher than eighth grade for any purpose including high school graduation equivalency or proficiency examinations and/or examinations such as the PSAT, SAT or ACT. - 8.
 The speller must not have earned the legal equivalent of a high school diploma. - 9.
 The speller must not bypass or circumvent normal school activity to study for spelling bees.
-The SNSB defines normal school activity as adherence to at least four courses of study other than language arts, spelling, Latin, Greek, vocabulary and etymology for at least four hours per weekday for 34 of the 38 weeks between August 22, 2022, and May 15, 2023. - 10.
-The Speller may not have been disqualified at any level of any regional partner's spelling bee program between August 2022 and April 2023. - 11.
-The speller must have been declared a champion of an SNSB-sanctioned regional spelling bee on or after February 1, 2023, or be named as a national competitor by competing in an official SNSB program or by an SNSB regional partner.
+The SNSB defines normal school activity as adherence to at least four courses of study other than language arts, spelling, Latin, Greek, vocabulary and etymology for at least four hours per weekday for 34 of the 38 weeks between August 22, 2023, and May 15, 2024. - 10.
+Once having been disqualified at any level of a regional partner's spelling bee program between August 2023 and April 2024, the speller may not seek advancement in the 2024 SNSB program through another regional partner and/or enrollment in another school. - 11.
+The speller must have been declared a champion of an SNSB-sanctioned regional spelling bee on or after February 1, 2024, or be named as a national competitor by competing in an official SNSB program or by an SNSB regional partner. - 12.
+Additionally, the speller may not be a first-, second- or third-degree relative of any person directly involved in organizing a regional partner's program.

-The speller, upon qualifying for the 2023 SNSB National Competition, must submit to the SNSB a completed Champion Registration, a completed Prerequisite Assessment, an Appearance Consent and Release Agreement signed by speller and speller's parent/legal guardian, a signed Certification of Eligibility Form, a liability waiver signed by speller and speller's parent/legal guardian, and a photo.
-The speller will notify the SNSB, at least 24 hours prior to the first day of the SNSB National Competition, if any of the information provided in Champion Registration is no longer true or require updating.
+The speller, upon qualifying for the 2024 SNSB National Competition, must submit to the SNSB a completed Champion Registration, a completed Prerequisite Assessment, an Appearance Consent and Release Agreement signed by speller and speller's parent/legal guardian, a signed Certification of Eligibility Form, a liability waiver signed by speller and speller's parent/legal guardian, and a photo.
+The speller will notify the SNSB, at least 24 hours prior to the first day of the SNSB National Competition, if any of the information provided in Champion Registration is no longer true or requires updating.
 The speller's regional partner will provide access to all necessary items.

 The SNSB may disqualify any speller prior to or during the National Competition who is not in compliance with any of the above eligibility requirements.
 Further, for a period of one year following the conclusion of the SNSB National Competition, the SNSB may disqualify any Speller found to have not been in compliance with the above eligibility requirements while participating in the National Competition.
-Upon any such disqualification Speller shall be required to forfeit and/or return any prizes, rank and other benefits accorded to the speller as a result of participation in the 2023 SNSB national competition.
+Upon any such disqualification Speller shall be required to forfeit and/or return any prizes, rank and other benefits accorded to the speller as a result of participation in the 2024 SNSB national competition.